max-kamps/jpd-breader/README.md

 *  `npm run watch`: Automatically recompiles code when it changes, putting the output into `build/`.
 Using this is recommended during development.

 Please note the following:
 *  All coroutines must be awaited.
 All top-level code must be wrapped in try/catch that calls `showError(error)`.
-This is because extensions do not support the `error` and `unhandledrejection` events, and so any errors not caught explicitly would get ignored and not shown to the user.
+This is because extensions do not support the `error` and `unhandledrejection` events, so any errors not caught explicitly would get ignored and not shown to the user.
+(Working around browser bugs like this is annoying but unfortunately necessary.)
 *  Event handlers added with `on<event>=` in JSX automatically get awaited and wrapped in a try/catch.

 (Don't worry *too* much about this.
 If you forget, I will (probably) notice during code review and fix it after merging.)